qiskit-community/qiskit-experiments/docs/tutorials/stark_experiment.rst

 the base frequency, especially with the fixed frequency qubit architecture which usually doesn't have a knob to control frequency [1].

-The important control parameters of the Stark effect is the amplitude :math:`\Omega` and frequency :math:`f_S` of the off-resonant tone, which we will call *Stark tone* in the following.
+The important control parameters of the Stark effect are the amplitude :math:`\Omega` and frequency :math:`f_S` of the off-resonant tone, which we will call *Stark tone* in the following.
 In the low power limit, the amount of frequency shift :math:`\delta f_S`